What is 20 of 350? Understanding Percentages and Proportions

 -

-Express as a percentage: Therefore, x ≈ 5.714%, confirming our previous result.
+Express as a percentage: Because of this, x ≈ 5.714%, confirming our previous result.

 Method 3: Using a Calculator or Spreadsheet Software

 For larger numbers or more complex calculations, using a calculator or spreadsheet software can significantly simplify the process.
-Most calculators have a percentage function that directly calculates the percentage one number represents of another.
+In real terms, most calculators have a percentage function that directly calculates the percentage one number represents of another.
 Similarly, spreadsheet software like Microsoft Excel or Google Sheets offers functions like PERCENTAGE() or simple division and multiplication to achieve the same result.

 Real-World Applications: Putting it into Context